Can You File for Bankruptcy and Keep Your House?

 Understanding your state’s exemption options affects whether can you file for bankruptcy and keep your house successfully.
 Some states allow debtors to choose between state exemptions and federal bankruptcy exemptions, while others restrict you to state-specific protections only.

-The timing of your bankruptcy filing can impact your ability to answer can you file for bankruptcy and keep your house affirmatively.
+The timing of your bankruptcy filing can impact how exemption rules apply to your home, depending on residency and timing factors.
 Federal law’s 1215-day rule requires living in your state for at least 40 months before filing to claim full homestead exemption benefits.

 Recent home purchases may not qualify for complete exemption protection if you haven’t met residency requirements.
 Planning your bankruptcy timing appropriately ensures maximum homestead exemption availability.

-The overwhelming majority of bankruptcy filers successfully answer can you file for bankruptcy and keep your house through proper planning and legal guidance.
+Home retention during bankruptcy depends on exemption laws, mortgage status, and the bankruptcy chapter filed, and outcomes vary.
 Understanding your state’s exemption laws, maintaining mortgage payments, and choosing the appropriate bankruptcy chapter are key factors in home retention.

 Chapter 13 allows you to cure mortgage arrearages through your repayment plan, while Chapter 7 provides only temporary foreclosure protection.